-This fun obstacle course for kids is a great way to encourage teamwork and social skills while also working on gross motor skills like balance and coordination!
+Obstacle course games for kids are a great way to encourage teamwork and social skills while also working on gross motor skills like balance and coordination!

 What you’ll need: